This tutorial shows how to estimate parameters of a single-input single-output (SISO) Simulink® model from measured input and output (I/O) data.

 Browser pane, as

-is the error between the simulated and measured output.
-During estimation,
+between the simulated and measured output.
+During estimation, the

 Nonlinear least squares,

-by changing the parameter values.
-The following figure displays the
+cost function by changing the parameter values.
+The following figure

 Examine the simulated response plot to see how well the simulated output matches the measured output.
 The experiment plot shows that the output simulated using the estimated parameters is close to the measured outputs.